 There are many other smaller projects, as well, which were carried out in the first twenty years after unification.
 In a lighter vein, even the cable-car up the slopes of Mount Vesuvius was opened in 1880, giving us all the happy little tune, Funiculì, Funiculà, composed especially for the occasion.
 Yet, as Alfonso Scirocco points out in Storia di Napoli: "The good will of local civil servants simply wasn't enough to do the job."
 Here, "the job" meant a number of huge problems left outstanding when the Kingdom came to an end, but problems that the Bourbon rulers had long known they would have to be deal with if Naples was to prepare for the future.
 These problems now belonged to the new federal government.
 Among these were: the expansion of the port of Naples; the creation of new industry in what was essentially an agrarian society; the creation of new residential areas, chiefly in the areas of Posillipo and on the Vomero hill above the city; a transit system; and new roads to connect the main railway station to the rest of the city as well as to facilitate expansion to the east and west.
 A formidable list.

-mayor of Naples in 1884 and is generally viewed as
+was elected mayor of Naples in 1884 and is generally

-having been a capable and honest
+viewed as having been a capable and honest

-job was made very difficult by the outbreak of a
+administrator.
+His job was made very difficult by the

-cholera epidemic a few months after he
+outbreak of a cholera epidemic a few months after he

-The disease claimed 7,000 victims and left the city
+took office.
+The disease claimed 7,000 victims and

-emotionally devastated.
-Add to this the mass of
+left the city emotionally devastated.
+Add to this the

-literature written in the previous decade about "the
+mass of literature written in the previous decade

 White Mario's The Poverty of Naples is

-a famous example among many) and by 1885 the city of
+one famous example among many), and by 1885 the city

 social ills: It was squalid, ridden with disease and

-and one which many felt could be brightened only by
+one that many felt could be brightened only by drastic

 It was clear to everyone that the risanamento would mean ripping Naples out of its past: monuments would be torn down, ancient popular sections of the city would be radically transformed, if not altogether done away with; and at least some priceless artistic treasures would be lost.
 In short, Naples would be "guillotined" into the future, to use the metaphor current among Neapolitan intellectuals of the late nineteenth century.
-Interestingly, the majority of these persons —the likes of Benedetto Croce— if not actually welcoming the coming ax, viewed the risanamento as necessary.
-Contrary views found little favor, except many years after the fact, views that voiced the concern that the Risanamento had been a quick fix and not rational urban renewal.
+Interestingly, the majority of these persons —the likes of Benedetto Croce— if not actually welcoming the ax, viewed the risanamento as necessary.
+Contrary views found little favor, except many years after the fact, views that voiced the concern that the risanamento had been a quick fix and not rational urban renewal.

 The results of the risanamento are evident today.
 The broad boulevard named Corso Umberto—called by Neapolitans simply the rettifilo, the "straight line"—the road that passes through the downtown area from Piazza della Borsa to the train station is the most striking product of the risanamento.
 It was achieved by clearing a wide, mile-long swath through the middle of town.
 It got the job done, clearing the center of the city of terrible slums and improving transit through the city along the new route.
 On both sides of this broad boulevard, dozens and dozens of architectural children of the risanamento were born: new offices, shops and residences in high spacious buildings.
 Among these were the neoclassical main building of the University of Naples and the imaginative configuration of four identical buildings, called "the quadruplets" by Neapolitans, occupying the four corners of Piazza Nicola Amore.
 At the end of the rettifilo, the spacious Piazza Garibaldi was created and surrounded by new buildings.